Blower Door Test in Harrison township, NJ

 • Anticipate potential air leaks before testing begins.

-• Use a reliable air barrier like Tyvek or Zip Sheathing and make sure all seams are securely taped.
+• Apply an air barrier like Tyvek or Zip Sheathing, making sure all connecting seams are properly taped and sealed.

 • Install correctly rated insulation with the proper R-value and confirm it’s well positioned in every part of the building envelope.